isabella232/sc_Charts/2 - Styling/2 - Script.markdown

       totalStreamersLineChartView.data = {
 ```

-Also, unlike the bar chart I'll be setting up next, I want to disable the line chart x axis labels.
-I'll do that here too.
+Also, unlike the bar chart, I want to disable the line chart's x axis labels.

 ```swift
 totalStreamersLineChartView.configureDefaults()